-This feature provides background music through the speaker of an idle system phone (except the MLC-6) for a user's work area.
+This feature provides background music through the speaker of an idle MLS-model system phone for a user's work area.
 Background Music plays the recorded material from the Music On Hold audio source.

 Background Music is available only if Music On Hold (#602) is active and an audio source is connected to the primary processor module.